adityakum3/diffusion-motion-inbetweening/README.md

 ### Text to Motion - <u>With</u> keyframe conditioning

-* The output of this script for the pre-trained models (as was reported in the paper) is provided in the checkpoints zip file.
 * For each prompt, 5 keyframes are sampled from the ground truth motion.
 The ground locations of the root joint in those frames are used as conditions.

 #### on the unconditioned model